MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/redirect-users-computers-containers.md

 ---
 # Redirect the users and computers containers in Active Directory domains

-This article describes how to use the redirusr and redircmp utilities to redirect user, computer, and group accounts that are created by earlier-version APIs so that they are put in admin-specified organizational unit containers.
+You can use the redirusr and redircmp utilities to redirect the user, computer, and group accounts that are created by earlier-version APIs.
+So they are put in admin-specified organizational unit containers.

 _Original product version:_ &nbsp; Windows Server 2016, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 324949

 ## Summary

-In a default installation of an Active Directory domain, user accounts, computer accounts, and groups are put in CN=objectclass containers instead of a more desirable organizational unit (OU) class container.
-Similarly, user accounts, computer accounts, and groups that were created by using earlier-version APIs are put in the CN=Users and CN=computers containers.
+In a default installation of an Active Directory domain, user, computer, and group accounts are put in CN=objectclass containers instead of a more desirable organizational unit (OU) class container.
+Similarly, the accounts that were created by using earlier-version APIs are put in the CN=Users and CN=computers containers.

 > [!IMPORTANT]
 > Some applications require specific security principals to be located in default containers like CN=Users or CN=Computers.
 Verify that your applications have such dependencies before you move them out of the CN=users and CN=computes containers.

 ## More information

-Users, computers, and groups created by earlier-version APIs place objects in the DN path specified in the WellKnownObjects attribute.
+Users, computers, and groups created by earlier-version APIs place objects in the DN path that's specified in the WellKnownObjects attribute.
 The WellKnownObjects attribute is located in the domain NC head.
 The following code example shows the relevant paths in the WellKnownObjects attribute from the CONTOSO.COM domain NC head.

 Dn: DC=CONTOSO,DC=COM